nzunigag/SDS-385-Statistical-Models-for-Big-Data/Exercises_1/README.md

 The exercises for this unit will have you practice these techniques.
 They will also will hammer your linear algebra skills.

+# Comments for the Peer-Reviewer

+The solution is presented in a [PDF](solution01-SDS385.pdf) document along with the [Latex](solution01-SDS385.tex) files used.

+The R code can be found in this [folder](\Ex01R), which also includes the output figures.